xavdid/advent-of-code/solutions/2020/day_18/README.md

 Have you ever been curious how Python turns text into code?

-It's done via a process called **lexing** - the code is broken up and retuned as a list of **tokens**.
+It's done via a process called **lexing** - the code is broken up and returned as a list of **tokens**.
 A token is fundamental building block of code - all punctuation falls into this, as do strings, numbers, and keywords (`return`, `def`, etc).
 If there are syntax errors, they're caught during this step - the lexer will falter.

 Next, a **parser** walks through the tokens and groups them into objects based on **precedence**.
-The parser is what knows the rules that dictate that `*` takes precedence over `*`.
+The parser is what knows the rules that dictate that `*` takes precedence over `+`.
 Those objects are stored in an **Abstract Syntax Tree**, which describes, unambiguously, the shape and structure of a program.

 Then, the AST is evaluated, which takes AST nodes and translates them into something native to the language that's doing this work.
 In Python's case, that's C. It then does the computation and substitutes the results (`1 + 2` becomes `3`).
 Eventually, some sort of output happens.